Watchdog (TV programme): History

 On 10 May 2009, the BBC announced plans to relaunch the format for Watchdog, which included bringing back Anne Robinson to host the programme, and extending the length of episodes from thirty minutes to one hour.
 In order to make this extension, the decision was made to incorporate the format of another consumer show, Rogue Traders, as a multi-part segment of the same name, with Matt Allwright becoming a part of the presenting team alongside Robinson and Anita Rani.
 His co-presenter, Dan Penteado, was retained, but worked mainly within the films for the new segment.
 The new series of Watchdog under this new format, began airing on 10 September 2009.
 In 2010, Rani left the programme, leading to her being replaced by Chris Hollins.
 In July 2012, Dan Penteado was sacked from the programme, after it was uncovered that he had fraudulently claimed £25,000 in benefits during his work as a co-presenter, to which he was later found guilty of benefit fraud at Bournemouth Magistrates' Court and jailed for 12 weeks.
 On 12 November 2012, the BBC launched a daytime companion show, entitled Watchdog Daily, for weekday mornings, which ran for 4 weeks.
 In March 2014, the BBC launched another daytime companion show called Watchdog Test House, which was presented by Sophie Raworth, with former host Faulds Wood assisting as a reporter.

 On 10 September 2015, after having spent a total of 15 years presenting the programme, Robinson left the programme to focus on her commitments to assisting with the production of BBC's Britain's Spending Secrets.
-Her departure led to Raworth replacing her as the new host, with Michelle Ackerley joining alongside her, Collins and Allright.
-On 22 June 2016, Hollins announced his decision to step down as co-host, whereupon after his departure, Allright was reassigned as one of the main presenters alongside Raworth, while Ackerley was demoted to being a co-presenter, with Nikki Fox and Steph McGovern being added to the lineup, with the show being moved to Dock10 studios, MediaCityUK.
-In 2017, Raworth and Ackerley left the programme, leading to McGovern joining Allright as a main presenter.
+Her departure led to Raworth replacing her as the new host, with Michelle Ackerley joining alongside her, Collins and Allwright.
+On 22 June 2016, Hollins announced his decision to step down as co-host, whereupon after his departure, Allwright was reassigned as one of the main presenters alongside Raworth, while Ackerley was demoted to being a co-presenter, with Nikki Fox and Steph McGovern being added to the lineup, with the show being moved to Dock10 studios, MediaCityUK.
+In 2017, Raworth and Ackerley left the programme, leading to McGovern joining Allwright as a main presenter.
 The show was also given a more permanent studio at Dock10 for the 2017 series.

 On 21 February 2020, the BBC announced that Watchdog will cease to be broadcast as a standalone series, but will be aired instead as a feature in The One Show.
 The segment on The One Show will be presented by Matt Allwright and Nikki Fox.
+In May 2026, the reporting team was expanded to include consumer journalist Nick Stapleton and presenter Amber Haque.